lilaclila/Rebalatro/README.md

 - Changed Wraith - Now halves your money instead of setting it to $0
 - Changed Blue Stake - Now gives +1 discard and -1 hands, was -1 discard
 - Changed Red Stake - Big Blind and Boss Blind reward money is reduced by $1
-- Changed Perishable sticker - Jokers with this sticker no longer have a reduced sell price relative to their base cost (still debuffed after 5 rounds)
+- Changed Perishable sticker - Jokers with this sticker no longer have a reduced sell price relative to their base cost once they have perished.
 - Changed Black Deck - Now gives -1 discard, was -1 hands
 - Changed Nebula Deck:
     - no longer has -1 consumable slot